 Yes, definitely!

-The judging rubric scores four criteria:
+The judging rubric scores five criteria:

-(2) Creativity of argument
+(2) Mastery of sources

 Please don’t hesitate to reach out to Yitzhak Bronstein (bronstein@hadar.org) with any questions about participating.

-Student teams typically have 3-4 students.
+Teams typically have 3-4 students.

-The deadline to apply is October 15, 2021.
+The deadline to register is October 13, 2023.

 Please don’t hesitate to reach out to Yitzhak Bronstein (bronstein@hadar.org) with any questions about participating.